tomviner/llm-claude/README.md

 > - **Claude Instant**: low-latency, high throughput
 > - **Claude**: superior performance on tasks that require complex reasoning

-You can execute them like this:
+You can query them like this:

 ```bash
 llm -m claude-instant "Ten great names for a new space station"